DanielWillett/StackCleaner/README.md

 # StackCleaner

-Download the latest version on NuGet https://www.nuget.org/packages/DanielWillett.StackCleaner
+Download the latest version on NuGet (Releases will no longer be kept up to date) https://www.nuget.org/packages/DanielWillett.StackCleaner

 #### Clears up stack traces to make them much more readable during debugging.